 Germany has a long tradition of producing cured meats.
 And you can find very different types in numerous regions.
 Among them are two types that gourmets all over Europe love: Black Forest ham and Westphalian Ham.

-Black Forest ham (German: Schwarzwälder Schinken) is a traditional ham from the Black Forest region in Southwest Germany.
-It is the most popular type of ham in Europe, and it is protected by European laws.
+Black Forest ham, known as Schwarzwälder Schinken in German, is a traditional delicacy from the Black Forest region in Southwest Germany.
+This ham holds the distinction of being the most popular type of ham in Europe and is protected by European laws, ensuring its authenticity and quality.

 To match its fantastic taste, you should pick an elegant, dry wine.
 For friends of white wine, a dry German Riesling is a great option (see examples in the glazed ham section).